November 30, 2018

 If Adams County had a signature dessert, it would be pie.
 If you want to eat like a local, make your way through this pie trail on your next trip to the area.

 Whether you’re craving sweet or savory, don’t worry – this trail includes both.
-While there really are endless pies to try in Adams County, here are eight places to get you started!Dunlap’s
+While there really are endless pies to try in Adams County, here are seven places to get you started!Dunlap’s

 Enjoy casual family dining at Dunlap’s and take this tip from us: don’t pass on dessert.
 Dunlap’s offers a variety of homemade seasonal desserts, including rotating mile-high meringue pies.
 You may see chocolate meringue, coconut meringue or lemon ...
 Read This Story